 Multiple Objectives in a Decision Tree

-In a decision tree, payoff depends on your objective.
-When you are looking for a new job or choosing a job offer from multiple offering, you may have the following objectives:
+In a decision tree, the payoff depends on your objective.
+When you are looking for a new job or choosing a job offer from multiple offerings, you may have the following objectives:

 - Maximize Salary